 Last edited by trippinbilly.
 Register to edit

-A good RF ground conductor to go from your radio gear to an Earth ground is a Flat strap.
+A good RF ground conductor to go from your radio gear to an Earth ground is a Flat strap if you are talking ground.
 The width of the flat strap reduces inductance in the conductor and thus is a good ground conductor.

 A Ferrite Choke can be placed on a cable to reduce current flow conducted on the shield of audio (and power) cables.